-The IKE Property claims carry a Net Smelter Return ("NSR") royalty obligation of 1%, subject to a \$2 million cap and with the Company able to purchase the royalty at any time by payment of the same amount.
+The IKE Property mineral claims (a subset of the IKE District mineral tenure) carry a Net Smelter Return ("NSR") royalty obligation of 1%, subject to a \$2 million cap and which the Company is able to purchase at any time by payment of the same amount.
 These claims carry an additional NSR royalty of 2%, subject to the Company retaining the right to purchase up to the entire royalty amount by the payment of up to \$4 million.
 The Company has also agreed to make annual advance royalty payments of \$50,000 to the holders of the 2% NSR royalty interest and, upon completion of a positive feasibility study, to issue to these same parties 500,000 common shares.

-The Granite Property claims are subject to a 2% NSR royalty which can be purchased for \$2 million.
+The Granite Property mineral claims (a subset of the IKE District mineral tenure) are subject to a 2% NSR royalty which can be purchased for \$2 million.
 In addition, there is an underlying 2.5% NSR royalty on certain mineral claims within the Granite Property, which can be purchased at any time for \$1.5 million less any amount of royalty already paid.

-The entire project is subject to a 1% NSR royalty from mine production capped at a total of \$5 million.
+The entire IKE District is subject to a 1% NSR royalty from mine production capped at a total of \$5 million.